The Village utilizes a private recycling hauler, Waste Management, to provide weekly recycling collection for each residence.

 Recycling Collection Guidelines:

 - In 2010, each residence was issued one standard 64-gallon wheeled toter for recycling collection.
-To upgrade to a larger 96-gallon toter, contact Advanced Disposal directly at 847-272-4145.
+To upgrade to a larger 96-gallon toter, contact Waste Management directly at 847-272-4145.

 - Residents will receive recycling collection once per week.
 All recyclable material must be placed inside the toter to be collected.
 Materials placed outside of the toter will not be collected, or will be collected as trash.
 Residents who consistently generate larger volumes of recyclables each week are recommended to upgrade to a larger recycling toter or lease an additional recycling toter(s).